 Did you know a baby echidna is called a puggle?
 Or that adult echidnas make ‘snuffling’ noises when they hunt for food?
-There’s a lot to like about the short-beaked echidna, one of Australia’s most widespread native mammals.
+There’s a lot to like about the Short-beaked Echidna .

 Below these 5cm-long spines, echidnas are covered in short black hair, helping them to live in a wide variety of habitats.

-Echidnas may be shy and infrequently seen, but they’re found across most of Australia.
-They hold the title of Australia’s most widespread native mammal .
+Echidnas may be shy and infrequently seen, but they’re found across most of Australia and hold the title of Australia’s most widespread native mammal .

 Amazingly, echidnas are good swimmers.
 They’ve been seen crossing rivers and beaches with their snouts in the air like snorkels!

-Echidnas are solitary, wandering waddlers: they have large, overlapping home ranges (up to 50 hectares) and only maintain a fixed address when rearing their young in a burrow.
+Echidnas are solitary, wanderers: they have large, overlapping home ranges (up to 50 hectares) and only maintain a fixed address when rearing their young in a burrow.

 Adult echidnas eat ants and termites, and sometimes feast on earthworms, beetles and moth larvae.
-Without teeth to chew their prey, they grind food between their tongue and the bottom of their mouth.
-Their tongue is so sticky and effective that they accidentally consume a lot of dirt while feeding, which is why their droppings are laced with soil.
+Without teeth to chew their prey, they grind food between their tongues and the bottoms of their mouths.
+Their tongues are so sticky and effective that they accidentally consume a lot of dirt while feeding, which is why their droppings are laced with soil.

-Echidnas typically live up to 10 years in the wild, but they’ve been recorded as living for 49 years in captivity.
+Echidnas typically live up to 10 years in the wild, but have been recorded living 49 years in captivity.

-The primary threat to echidnas is habitat loss, especially the loss of fallen logs and tree stumps, and protective understory vegetation.
+The primary threat to echidnas is habitat loss, especially the loss of fallen logs, tree stumps and understorey vegetation.
 As they move so slowly they’re also vulnerable to being hit by vehicles.

-Echidnas occur on most Bush Heritage reserves.
+Echidnas occur on most of our reserves.
 Liffey Valley is home to the Tasmanian subspecies, which has a particularly furry coat to survive the cold.
-We protect the habitat of echidnas by conserving native vegetation and hollow logs, managing total grazing pressure and easing predation pressure by controlling feral animals like cats and wild dogs.
+We protect echidna habitat by conserving native vegetation and hollow logs, managing total grazing pressure and controlling feral animals such as cats and wild dogs.